IndustryOutsider is supported by its readers. When you purchase through links on the site, we may earn an affiliate commission. Read more here.

 Construction and details

 The Opinel Outdoor Knife only comes in the No. 8 size (8.5cm/3.35in blade).
-This was a little small for me, but still useable.
-Their traditional pocket knives range in size from 1.38in to 4.72in.
+This was a little small for me but still usable.
+Their traditional pocket knives range in size from 1.38 in to 4.72in.
 The blade is Sandvik 12C27 modified stainless steel which is a great balanced alloy.
-It’s strong, holds a good edge, and doesn’t require special maintenance.
+It’s strong, holds a good edge, and doesn‘t require special maintenance.
 The blade is thick enough to be sturdy, but not heavy.
 It wasn’t super sharp when I got the knife, but it took a pretty fine edge.
 Even after a fair bit of general use, and a little abuse, it kept it well.

 The outdoor model differs from their traditional pocket knife line by sporting a fiberglass-reinforced polyamide handle.
 It’s also got a built-in whistle and tether.
 Additional features include a shackle wrench cut into the blade, and a rope cutting serration in the lower blade edge.
 These seemed to be oddly specific features at first glance, and it really threw me off for a while.
 I happened to have a small shackle at home, and found the in-blade wrench to work just fine for that task.
 Certainly better than having to take an adjustable end wrench with you.

-I didn’t have any proper climbing rope handy around the house, but the rope cutting serration was smooth enough to rip freely through some old hemp rope I did have laying around in the garage.
-I’d say this is actually a great feature that makes the knife quite useful, even if it does take up a fair bit of real estate on the blade.
+I didn‘t have any proper climbing rope handy around the house, but the rope-cutting serration was smooth enough to rip freely through some old hemp rope I did have lying around in the garage.
+I‘d say this is actually a great feature that makes the knife quite useful, even if it does take up a fair bit of real estate on the blade.

 Final thoughts and musings